 MSCV Program Curriculum

 The MSCV program is a professional degree that prepares students for industry and a career related to computer vision.
 It is a full-time 16-month program, spanning three semesters and one summer.
-Students are required to complete 144 units to be eligible for graduation.
-The curriculum consists of five core courses (total of 60 units), two MSCV project courses (total of 24 units), two electives (total of 24 units), and a required summer internship (36 units).
+Students are required to complete 111 units to be eligible for graduation.
+The curriculum consists of four core courses (total of 39 units), three core options (36 units), and three electives (total of 36 units).
+Students must take three 12-unit courses in each semester.
 Since computer vision is a rapidly changing field, this course of study is subject to change in order to reflect state of the art updates.

 The core courses are designed to cover the necessary foundations in math, machine learning, and computer vision.
 Our goal is to address the two main areas of current computer vision systems (1) recognition (including images and videos, and web-based applications), and (2) geometry (including multi-view reconstruction, Web-scale reconstruction, SLAM).
 The electives offer a complement of specialized aspects of computer vision, together with further material on machine learning.

+Students are required to complete 3 units of Internship during the summer in order to meet the 111-unit total for graduation.
 Summer internships must be relevant to computer vision.
 If unsure, students can gain approval from the MSCV Program Director.
-Students will be registered for 36 units of internship credit and will be required to submit a final report documenting the work that they completed during the internship.
+Students must register for 3 units of internship credit and will be required to submit a final report documenting the work that they completed during the internship.
 The MSCV faculty will review the final report and assign the student a pass/fail grade for his/her work.
 As an alternative to an internship, students may stay on campus to intern with a Professor.
-Students are required to complete 36 units of Internship during the summer in order to meet the 144-unit total for graduation.

 - MSCV Project I & II – 12 units each (24 units total) – Second and Third Semester